upsidedownlabs/upsidedownlabs.github.io/_sources/courses/basics-of-neuroscience/module-2/index.rst

 2.4 Neurons
 **************

-Neurons are the building blocks of the nervous system and are responsible for sending, receiving and transmitting electrochemical signals throughout the body.
+Neurons are the building blocks of the nervous system and are responsible for receiving and transmitting electrochemical signals throughout the body.

 .. admonition:: Fun Fact